oncoray/mirp/README.md

+*2023-09-12: Version 2.0 is coming soon.
+Version 2.0 is major refactoring of the current code, with a focus on better usability and documentation.*

 # Medical Image Radiomics Processor

 The Medical Image Radiomics Processor (MIRP) is an IBSI-compliant radiomics processor that is used to extract image biomarkers from medical imaging.
 MIRP is an end-to-end framework featuring parallel processing that is configured using `xml` files.